 Learn all there is to know about the Easter Bunny and its connection to Easter.

-Let us find out more staring with some Easter Slogans, fun facts, and then on to FAQs.
+Let us find out more, starting with some Easter Slogans, fun facts, and then on FAQs.

 Best Easter Slogans

 1.)
 An Easter bonnet can tame even the wildest hare.

 3.)
 From Easter, we learn that tomorrow holds miracles.

 4.)
 Follow the bunny.
 He has the candy.

 7.)
 Nothing better than egg play on Easter day!

 8.)
 Easter is more than something to dye for.

 14.)
 He Is Risen!